History of Peru: Political crisis (2016–present)

 After multiple attempts to remove Castillo were unsuccessful, Castillo attempted a self-coup on 7 December 2022 and was subsequently impeached and removed from office.
 Castillo's vice president Dina Boluarte was sworn in as the new president later that day, becoming the country's first female president.
 Following Castillo's removal, his supporters started nationwide protests demanding his release and Boluarte's resignation.
 On 14 December 2022, Peru's new government declared a 30-day national state of emergency to stop violent demonstrations.

-On 10 October 2025, Peru’s congress removed President Dina Boluarte from office and Jose Jeri was sworn in as Peru’s interim president.
+On 10 October 2025, Peru's congress removed President Dina Boluarte from office and Jose Jeri was sworn in as Peru's interim president.
+On 17 February 2026, Peru's Congress ousted interim President José Jerí after four months in office, making him the third consecutive president to be ousted.
+On 18 February 2026, Peru's Congress elected José María Balcázar as interim President, making him the eighth president to lead Peru since 2016.
+In 2026, Congress returned to a bicameral legislature, replacing the previous unicameral body.

+The 2026 general election was marred by a post-electoral crisis.
+In the first round, Keiko Fujimori and Roberto Sánchez advanced to the second round after ballot counting delays.
+In Peru's Congress, Fujimori's Popular Force emerged as the single-largest party in both chambers.
+The second round, held on 7 June, saw another tight contest, with Fujimori emerging as the victor after weeks of counting.
+On 28 July 2026, Keiko Fujimori was sworn in as Peru's president.